acentswap/docs2-wiki/README.md

 ### Decentralized

 Trade directly from your wallet app.\
-Unlike centralized exchanges like Binance or Coinbase, AcentSwap doesn’t hold your funds when you trade: **you have 100% ownership of your own crypto**.
+Unlike centralized exchanges like Acent or Coinbase, AcentSwap doesn’t hold your funds when you trade: **you have 100% ownership of your own crypto**.

 ## 💸 Earn